ALSO NEW: my latest work, As It Is When It Was, is out!

 ,

-I’m also a Computer Science student, which is nothing particularly unusual, but gets concerning when I tell you that my actual intentions were to major in journalism.
-The result of this was learning my love for the beautiful language known as JavaScript and also my hatred for its half-brother, Java (not the island).
-This also means that yes, unfortunately, I also write.
-That being said, it’s a lot more fun than you could expect — most of my works, although fairly humorous in nature, are the byproduct of my dabbling into human nature.
+I’m also a Computer Science student, which is nothing particularly unusual, but becomes more interesting when I tell you that I actually intended to major in journalism.
+The result of this was discovering my love for the beautiful language known as JavaScript, as well as my hatred for its half-brother, Java (not the island).
+This also means that yes, unfortunately, I write too.
+That being said, it’s a lot more fun than you might expect — most of my works, although fairly humorous in nature, are the byproduct of my dabbling into human nature.

 Television